Determining If You Have a Mesothelioma Claim

 - When you were officially diagnosed with mesothelioma

 Sometimes, putting the pieces together after a diagnosis can require an in-depth investigation.
 You may not have the time or energy to undertake such a process on your own but our experienced mesothelioma attorneys can help.
-Through interviews with a patient and requests of records, we can often determine the exact source and timeframe of their exposure.
+Through interviews with a patient and requests for records, we can often determine the exact source and timeframe of their exposure.
 Then, we can help them file a claim against the negligent party.

 Mesothelioma Lawsuit Statutes of Limitations